LeechCSE/Data-Structure-and-Algorithm/PS/Simulation/README.md

 represents all positions of `Friends4Blocks`, it replaces the elements with the above elements.

-## 2018 Kakao Blind Recruitment: 압축"
+## 2018 Kakao Blind Recruitment: 압축
 #### Overview
 It simulates LWZ compression only for capital alphabet letters(A-Z).
 LWZ compression procedure: